safecloud-project/erasurebench/README.md

 The methodology mentioned above make the containers run on the local machine.
 When a large number of containers are needed, there is the possibility to use [Docker Swarm](https://www.docker.com/products/docker-swarm).
 It aggregates multiple Docker hosts into a single Docker endpoint.

-Instructions on how to use that technology are available in a [separate file](projects/erasure-tester/swarm_instructions.md).
+Instructions on how to use that technology are available in a [separate file](swarm_instructions.md).

-## FTA Parser
-The [Failure Trace Archive](http://fta.scem.uws.edu.au/) is a website hosting _failure traces_.
-They can be used when running benchmarks in the erasure tester.
-The FTA parser provides scripts that plot each trace file.
-Experimenters can then see which part of which trace is of interest to them.